bcgov/aps-infra-platform/documentation/concepts/plugins.md

 This article explains the basics of Plugins, and how they work to extend the functionality of your [Services](/concepts/services.md).

 ## Purpose

-Plugins provide advanced functionality and extend the use of the Kong Gateway, which allows you to add new features to your implementation.
+Plugins extend the functionality of Kong Gateway, allowing you to add new features to your implementation.
+Plugins can perform various tasks such as authentication, rate limiting, logging, transformation of requests and responses, security enforcement, and more.
 Plugins can be configured to run in a variety of contexts, ranging from a specific route to all upstreams, and can execute actions inside Kong before or after a request has been proxied to the upstream API, as well as on any incoming responses.
-These plugins can perform various tasks such as authentication, rate limiting, logging, transformation of requests and responses, security enforcement, and more.

 Some common types of Kong plugins include: